What You’ll Accomplish

 - Security scan runs and shows results

-- Site Health monitoring is enabled (if needed)
+- Site Health monitoring is enabled if needed (Uptime Monitoring)

 Related Resources